 Did you know that you could make eggshell water for houseplants and have your own organic plant food?
 You only need 3 things, eggshells, water and a container.
 I’m certain you have all three of those items available right now.

-1. Save your eggshells.
+Save your eggshells.
 I save mine in an empty egg container and keep them in the refrigerator until ready for use.

-2. Carefully place the eggshells into your container.
+Carefully place the eggshells into your container.
 I use an empty milk jug.
 I don’t crush my eggshells first but you could pulverize them in a food chopper if you like.

-3. Fill the container with water.
+Fill the container with water.
 Wait one day before using your eggshell water to feed your houseplants.
 Start with at least 3 to 6 eggs.

 You can continue to add fresh eggshells to the same jug of water for several months.
 Unfortunately, repurposed milk jugs do not hold up like they used to.
 Over time, the milk jug will spring a leak.
 I found that out the hard way in recent years.
 Prevent that disaster by changing out your milk jug every few months.